openwdl/wdl/modules/SPEC.md

 The algorithm:

 1. Enumerate all files in the module directory, recursively.
 Exclude `module.sig` and `module-lock.json`.
 2. Compute each file's relative path from the module root using `/` as the path separator, regardless of the host operating system.
+Normalize each relative path to Unicode Normalization Form C (NFC) before any further use.
+If two distinct entries normalize to the same NFC form, the module is invalid.
-3. Sort the file list lexicographically by relative path, comparing UTF-8 byte values.
+3. Sort the file list lexicographically by relative path, comparing UTF-8 byte values of the NFC-normalized paths.
 4. Initialize a SHA-256 hasher.
 5. For each file in sorted order:
    a.
 Hash the byte length of the relative path as a little-endian 64-bit unsigned integer.